Teeth and Weight Can Help You Calculate the Age of a Kitten

 “Factors such as the cat’s size and teeth can be very useful in pinpointing an age,” says Dr. Stephen Horvath, clinical assistant professor at the College of Veterinary Medicine at Ohio State University.

-First, size.
-“Up until cats are about 4 to 6 months old, a good rule of thumb is that they gain a pound for every month,” Horvath explains.
+“Up until cats are about 4 to 6 months old, a good rule of thumb is that they gain a pound for every month,” Dr. Horvath explains.
 “So a 3-pound kitten is 3-months old, a 4-pound kitten is 4 months, and so on until about 6 months of age.”

-Nappier concurs, adding that this method isn’t foolproof.
+However, Dr. Nappier says that this method isn’t foolproof.
 “If the cat is in poor health, weight is no longer a reliable age indicator.”